Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 40 How do you monitor Memory Utilization in CloudWatch?

-By default, CloudWatch provides CPU, Network and Disk metrics.
+By default, CloudWatch provides metrics like CPU, Network and some disk-related metrics, but Memory Utilization is not available by default.

-For Memory Utilization, we install and configure the CloudWatch Agent on the EC2 instance.
+To monitor memory, I install and configure the CloudWatch Agent on the EC2 instance.

+First, I attach the required IAM Role with CloudWatchAgentServerPolicy to the EC2 instance.

+Then, I install and configure the CloudWatch Agent to collect memory metrics and send them to CloudWatch.

+After that, I can view the Memory Utilization metric in CloudWatch and create alarms or dashboards based on it.

 ---